 Working mothers' pay compared to men.
-(Centre for Analysis for Social Exclusion, 1999)
+Centre for Analysis for Social Exclusion (1999)

-- Women with one child paid 8% less. - Women with three or more children paid up to 31% less. - spheres, we need to be aware the 'public-private' distinction may not have disappeared, as such, but merely changed in form.
-Feminists, for example, point to the way it seems to operate in terms of: - Economic segregation: In its most general form, gender segregation operates, according to this perspective, in terms of a dual labour market. - Primary labour markets involve, according to Marshall ('Flexibility and Part-Time Work', 1999), jobs that provide 'security, career development, firm-specific training and an extensive benefits package'.
+- Women with 1 child paid 8% less - Women with three or more children paid up to 31% less.

+However, even though it may no-longer be the case there is a clear and rigid gender separation between the two spheres, we need to be aware the "public private" distinction may not have disappeared, as such, but merely changed in form.
+Feminists, for example, point to the way it seems to operate in terms of:

+Economic segregation: In it s most general form, gender segregation operates, according to this perspective, in terms of a dual labour market.

+• Primary labour markets involve, according to Marshall (1999), jobs that provide "security, career development, firm-specific training and an extensive benefits package".
 They are also more likely to involve full-time, well-paid, work.

-• Secondary labour markets on the other hand - as Marshall notes - 'provide little in the way of training, job security or internal promotion prospects'.
-They are also more likely to consist of low-paid, low-skill, part-time work whose 'most obvious and important characteristic . . . in the UK is that it is undertaken by women'.
+• Secondary labour markets on the other hand - as Marshall notes -"...provide little in the way of training, job security or internal promotion prospects".
+They're also more likely to consist of low-paid, low-skill, parttime work whose "...most obvious and important characteristic...in the UK is that it is undertaken by women".

-Walters ('Female Part-time Workers' Attitudes to Trade Unions in Britain', 2002) further suggests secondary labour markets are characterised by a 'plentiful supply of women seeking part-time work ... and, until recently, poor legal and social protection as employees'.
+Walters (2002) further suggests secondary labour markets are characterised by a "plentiful supply of women seeking part-time work...and, until recently, poor legal and social protection as employees".

-This basic distinction goes some way to explaining gendered income inequality since women are more likely than men to be involved in part-time work (as Table 5.4 demonstrates):
+This basic distinction goes some way to explaining gendered income inequality since women are more likely than men to be involved in part-time work (as the following table demonstrates):

+Employment Activity by Sex (millions) Source: Office For National Statistics (2004)

 Employee Status Male Female

-Full-time 11.5 6.7
+Full-Time 11.5 6.7

-Part-time 1.2 5.1
+Part-Time 1.2 5.1